Every year, the same story: We profess to care about climate change, but we’re driving more and greenhouse gas emissions are rising rapidly.

 Sadly, there’s a deep flaw in this approach.
 Despite the high-minded and quantitative nature of these goals, the actual date for their achievement is set far in the future, typically beyond the expected political lifetime of any of the public officials adopting these goals.
 And there’s little if any mechanism, aside from moral suasion, to require accomplishment of these goals.
 So in practice, what they may do is simply give politicians cover for expressing concern about climate change, without actually having to do anything substantive or difficult to attain it.

 The Hippocratic Oath directs physicians, first, “to do no harm.”
 The same ought to apply to state and local governments who profess to care about climate change.
 If we know driving is the biggest source of carbon pollution, and it’s causing us to increase emissions when we need to be decreasing them, the very last thing we should be doing is expanding freeways, which encourage people to drive even more.
-That’s why we think that Portland area freeway widening projects like the proposed half-billion dollar expansion of I-5 should be taken off the table.
+That’s why we think that Portland area freeway widening projects like the proposed $800 million expansion of I-5 should be taken off the table.
 That money–and billions of dollars in other subsidies to automobile transportation, would be far better spent in building communities that are designed to enable low carbon living.

 The International Panel on Climate Change has made it clear in its most recent report that we’re rapidly approaching a point of no return if we’re to avoid serious and permanent damage to the climate.
 We’re going to need something more than soothing rhetoric and distant goals to avoid dramatically altering our planet.
 We’d like to believe that things will be very different next Groundhog’s Day, but alas, we’ve seen this movie before.